 Here’s How You Make it

-Although it says it right in the description, this chicken gravy recipe is made without drippings and is so easy!
-Plus it’s done in just 10 minutes!
+Although it says it right in the description, this chicken gravy recipe is made without drippings and is so quick to make – just 10 minutes!

 - Get out a large saucepan over medium-high heat and pour in the chicken broth.